microsoft/health-architectures/Postman/README.md

 ## Step 3 - Import environment and collection files into Postman

 1. Access the Postman environment template for Azure API for FHIR [here](./api-for-fhir/api-for-fhir.postman_environment.json).
-Save the file in your local desktop environment for later use.
+Save the file in your local environment.

 2. Access the Postman environment template for FHIR-Proxy [here](./fhir-proxy/fhir-proxy.postman_environment.json).
-Save the file in your local desktop environment for later use.
+Save the file in your local environment.

 3. Create a new Postman Workspace (or select an existing one if already created).